Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us023/02.analysis/Readme.md

-# US008 - List the vehicles needing the check-up
+# US23 - Assign a team to an entry in the agenda

 ## 2. Analysis